entegral/gobox/dynamo/README.md

     }

-    getUser := &User{}  // look ma, no fields! getUser.Pk = user.Pk // the Put method used the default Keyable method, which genrates a UUID, so we need to set the Pk to the same value loaded, err := user.Get(context.TODO(), user)
+    getUser := &User{}  // look ma, no fields! getUser.Pk = user.Pk // the Put method used the default Keyable method, which genrates a UUID if the Pk isn't set, so we need to set the Pk to the same value loaded, err := user.Get(context.TODO(), user)
     if err != nil {
         // handle error